weaviate/weaviate-io/_posts/blog/2022-08-09-Using-Cross-Encoders-as-reranker-in-multistage-vector-search.md

 ## Conclusion

-We can combine the fast Bi-Encoders and accurate Cross-Encoders in a search pipeline to improve search experience.
+We can combine the fast Bi-Encoders and accurate Cross-Encoders in a search pipeline to improve the search experience.
 With a vector search engine like [Weaviate](/){:target="_blank"}, you can store and retrieve vectors and data efficiently using Bi-Encoder models to encode data and queries.
 A search pipeline can then continue with a Cross-Encoder model which reranks a list of retrieved search result candidates.

 This blog post was inspired by [Nils Reimer’s work on Bi-Encoders and Cross-Encoders](https://www.sbert.net/examples/applications/cross-encoder/README.html){:target="_blank"}.